At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Ava and Mia were five years old when the world ended.

-I still remember the hour before it happened with a precision that has outlasted entire years.
+I still remember the hour before it happened with a clarity that has outlived entire years.

-They were in their pajamas already, even though it was still early, because I had promised they could stay up ten extra minutes if they got ready before Macy arrived.
+They were already in their pajamas, even though it was still early, because I had promised they could stay up ten extra minutes if they got ready before Macy arrived.
 Ava was balancing on a cushion in the middle of the living room.
-Mia was trying to copy her and failing theatrically.
+Mia was trying to copy her and failing with theatrical outrage.

 “No, you’re not,” Ava shot back, then laughed before the words even landed.

-I was standing in the doorway with one earring in my hand, trying to fasten it while pretending not to smile.
+I stood in the doorway with one earring in my hand, trying to fasten it while pretending not to smile.

 “Careful,” I said.
-“If one of you falls and splits your head open, your father will blame me.”
+“If one of you cracks your head open, your father will blame me.”

 “Will not,” Stuart called from upstairs.

-He was already dressed for the foundation gala.
-I remember thinking, absurdly, that his tie looked too dark for spring.
+He was dressing for the foundation gala.
+I remember noticing, absurdly, that his tie looked too dark for spring.

 “Do we have to stay with her?”
 Mia asked.